To accommodate various instruction methods, including remote and in-class learning, we provided 2 ways to use Epic during the school year:

 2 hours of weekly reading supports the recommended daily reading habit of 20 minutes a day for 6 days a week (and one day of rest!).
 We did our best to offer as many free books as possible while observing the restrictions of our licensing agreements with publishers.

-How long will my students have access to Epic Free?
+Until when will my students have access to Epic Free?

 Epic Free will be available for the foreseeable future.
 Also, we’re committed to keeping Epic FREE for educators in their classrooms through Epic School, and it’ll continue to be free when schools fully reopen.
 Until June, 2021, students will be able to log in to Epic School from anywhere using their class code - from 7 am to 4 pm local time, Monday through Friday.